Juventus 2-1 Lyon: Bonfantini seals comeback win against ten-player OL

 Article body

-Juventus punished a red card for Lyon as they hit back to win 2-1 in their UEFA Women's Champions League quarter-final opener in Turin.
+Juventus punished 10-player Lyon as they hit back to claim a dramatic 2-1 win in their UEFA Women's Champions League quarter-final opener in Turin.

 Match in brief: Late drama as Juventus rally